-Even though the specific cause of throat cancer is still not clear.
-The cancer is throat happens when normal cells keep multiplying uncontrollably and cause a tumour.
-There are several reasons that can put you at a high risk of developing throat cancer.
+Even though the specific cause of throat cancer is still unclear, cancer in the throat happens when normal cells keep multiplying uncontrollably and cause a tumor.
+Several reasons can put you at a high risk of developing throat cancer.
 Some of those are:

 - If a person is drinking too much alcohol, then he/she is vulnerable to develop throat cancer.

-- Human papillomavirus or HPV which is a sexually transmitted virus is also linked to the cancer in throat which also includes tonsil cancer.
+- Human papillomavirus or HPV, a sexually transmitted virus, is also linked to cancer in the throat, including tonsil cancer.
 Kids between the ages of 11-12 can be protected against HPV through vaccination.

 - Exposure to chemicals